.

 10. How to create a GDPR compliant cookie banner

-12. The relevant passage in the TTDSG from the new § 25 reads:
+12. The relevant passage in the TDDDG from the new § 25 reads:

-13. High fines loom in the new TTDSG
+13. High fines loom in the new TDDDG

 14. Is your website affected?
 Test it now free of charge!